Every novel, every painting, every work of art with meaning contains an ideology.

 The following are notes from various places, notably from Episode 9 of the Kid You Not Podcast, and from the book Language and Ideology In Children’s Literature by John Stephens, with extra insertions from me.
 If you’ve ever wondered what exactly is meant by ‘ideology’ and have come across words like ‘hegemonic’ without really understanding what the words mean, the Kid You Not podcast is a great way to spend 25 minutes.
 It’s clear and concise.

 DEFINITION OF IDEOLOGY

 From a literary criticism perspective, all texts, especially fictional texts, are imbued with ideological content.
 This can refer to a system of values/beliefs/fears/world views, which are all linked to concepts of power.
 These values and beliefs will be distilled within language, whether through the words/images on the page or the words and images that are not there.
 [See: Where Are The People Of Colour In Picture Books?]
 Even picture books aimed at very young children can be ideologically charged.
-Sometimes ideology is transparent, because we’re bathed in it and therefore don’t even see it.
+Sometimes ideology is hidden, because we’re bathed in it and therefore don’t even see it.
 “You’re soaking in it.”

 No text, and therefore no children’s book, is devoid of ideology.
 This isn’t necessarily a terrible thing.
 Ideology isn’t necessarily in reference to Nazi or communist propaganda.
 It might simply be an ideology of capitalism.
 While extremist groups have historically leaned on children’s literature to share their beliefs with impressionable audiences, but this is not what’s generally meant by ideology.
 Generally, ideology refers to children’s books at one end of the spectrum: Books designed to teach children something or deal with a specific problem.